dudeisbrendan03/dashactyl/README.md

 Dashactyl is a professional panel for allowing users to split resources for servers on the Pterodactyl Panel.

-Dashactyl is owned by Sirv Development.
+Dashactyl is developed by Sirv Development.
 You can check out their Discord: [https://discord.gg/YZNrJ649fJ](https://discord.gg/YZNrJ649fJ).

 # Wiki

 Need to install Dashactyl?

 Check out the wiki! https://github.com/real2two/dashactyl/wiki

+# Disclaimer

+You are responsible for any damages caused by Dashactyl, therefore any contributors do not take responsibility on any damages.